TARZAN'S LODGE - HERSTMONCEUX TREEHOUSE

 The back gate entrance to Tarzan's Lodge in Herstmonceux.
 The hawk is always on guard duty, like Long John Silver's pet parrot.
 Except, that this bird is not real.
 We still love being greeted by it.
 "Pieces of Eight."

-The Tarzan experience is located just 400 yards south of the village of Herstmonceux in the East Sussex region, and adjacent to the earliest surviving wooden Generating Station C. 1890 in the world.
-Live like Tarzan, on a getaway weekend and find your way back to nature, while you explore the Sussex countryside.
+You could live like Tarzan, on a getaway weekend and find your way back to nature, while you explore the Sussex countryside.
 Within easy walking distance of the village, Windmill Hill and for hikers, Herstmonceux Castle.
 Great for children, young and old.

-Students welcome; off peak special rate.
+Students of the natural world, conservationists or archaeologists would be welcome; off peak special rate.

 The Tarzan experience is available in other countries, but not yet in deepest, darkest, Sussex.
 Edgar Rice Burroughs was born in Chicago, then lived in California.
 He published "Tarzan The Ape Man" in 1912.
 We think he would have liked our Tarzan experience, where he based his story on the (fictional) English, Lord Clayton, Earl of Greystoke.